gklarenberg/gklarenberg.github.io/README.md

 - Statistics
 - Teaching modules

-For now, go to my GitHub page to get a sense of my projects.
+For now, go to my GitHub account to get a sense of my (public) projects.